Redmi Note 8

-Redmi Note 8, Redmi Note 8T and Redmi Note 8 Pro are Android-based smartphones as part of the Redmi Note series by Redmi, a sub-brand of Xiaomi Inc. They were released on 29 August 2019 in an event held in China.
+Redmi Note 8 is the series of Android-based smartphones as part of the Redmi Note series by Redmi, a sub-brand of Xiaomi Inc. Redmi Note 8 and Note 8 Pro were released on 29 August 2019 in an event held in China.
 The Redmi Note 8 Pro is the first smartphone to be equipped with a 64-megapixel camera.
 The Note 8 Pro was released in Italy on 23 September 2019.

+Later on November 6, 2019, Redmi Note 8T with NFC support, the absence of an LED indicator, and bigger bezels compared to the Redmi Note 8, was released.
+Also On May 24, 2021, the Redmi Note 8 2021 (sometimes is written as Redmi Note 8 (2021)), which has a CPU from the Redmi Note 9 and newer software version, was released.

+The smartphone was succeeded by Redmi Note 9 Pro, with a significant upgrade in 2020.

+The Redmi Note 8 has been removed from the Xiaomi website.
+Replaced by Redmi Note 8T.